Embracing Continuous Threat Exposure Management (CTEM)

 How RedSeal Supports the CTEM Process

 While the CTEM term might be relatively new or unfamiliar, the framework’s core principles have been at the heart of RedSeal’s approach for two decades.
-Since 2004, RedSeal has been pioneering network exposure analytics to close gaps in cybersecurity defenses on premises and in the cloud.
+Since 2004, RedSeal has been pioneering network exposure management to close gaps in cybersecurity defenses on premises and in the cloud.
 Our hybrid network modeling technology is key to helping our customers know their networks better than their adversaries do.

 RedSeal integrates with hundreds of networking and security tools to simplify and accelerate the CTEM process, delivering a unique combination of capabilities from a single platform: